dapr/docs/howto/trigger-app-with-input-binding/Readme.md

 Create the following YAML file, named binding.yaml, and save this to the /components sub-folder in your application directory:

+*Note: When running in Kubernetes, apply this file to your cluster using `kubectl apply -f binding.yaml`*

 ```
 apiVersion: actions.io/v1alpha1
 kind: Component